SNAP Benefits in Idaho: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
+Benny is a free app that helps you track your EBT balance in real-time.
+It also lets you get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.

 To get started, link your EBT card to the app.

-After you make a purchase, scan your receipt with Benny and receive cashback on SNAP-eligible items.
+Once you make a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.

 Get 1-3% cash back on groceries and track your EBT Balance